olesyapro888/Plan_My_Trip_App_Pandas_API/README.md

 ## `Overview of Project`
 PlanMyTrip app was created to recommend ideal hotels based on clients' weather preferences.
 The challenge tasks are:
- - Adding the weather description to the weather data.
+ - Using API skills to retrieve the current weather description for each city.
  - Making input statements to filter the data for their weather preferences, which be used to identify potential travel destinations and nearby hotels.
  - From the list of potential travel destinations, the beta tester choose four cities to create a travel itinerary.
 After, creating a travel route between the four cities as well as a marker layer map by using the Google Maps Directions API.